 In 2011, an outburst of Arab popular discontent placed the various national security organizations and their practices in the spotlight.
 Ever since, reform of the police, security forces, the defence forces and the intelligence organizations has become key to ensuring the success of democratic transition.
-Several countries in North Africa realize that restoring public trust in the state requires restoring trust in those state institutions, which have the responsibility to protect the citizens.
-Some countries in the region realize that making security and justice organizations more transparent, accountable, and respectful of human dignity, helps reduce popular grievances, and hence violence and extremism.
+Several countries in North Africa realize that restoring public trust in the state requires restoring trust in the state institutions which have the responsibility to protect the citizens.
+Some countries in the region realize that making security and justice organizations more transparent, accountable, and respectful of human dignity helps reduce popular grievances and hence violence and extremism.